baraamashaal/leadtoolsPoc/README.md

    claude-code
    ```

-3. **Resume the conversation** by telling Claude:
+3. **Resume the conversation** by copying and pasting this to Claude:
    ```
-   "I'm continuing development of the LEADTOOLS POC project.
+   I'm continuing development of the LEADTOOLS POC project.
 The project has a .NET backend (port 5153) and React frontend (PrimeReact UI).
-   Please help me continue from where we left off."
+Please help me continue from where we left off.
    ```

 4. **Context for Claude:**